Lean (drug): Preparation

 Typically, the base for lean is a strong prescription cold medicine, specifically cough syrup that contains both promethazine and codeine.
 Other preparations use codeine/guaifenasin, hydrocodone/chlorphenamine, hydrocodone/APAP, and hydrocodone/homatropine.
 Over-the-counter cold medicines that contain dextromethorphan (often paired with guaifenasin or acetaminophen) as the active ingredient have also been used, as they do not require acquiring a prescription.

-To create a drinkable mixture, the cough syrup is combined with soft drinks, especially fruit-flavored drinks such as Sprite, Mountain Dew, or Fanta, and is typically served in two foam cups.
+To create a drinkable mixture, the cough syrup is combined with soft drinks, especially fruit-flavored drinks such as Sprite, Mountain Dew, or Fanta, and is often served in foam cups.
 A hard candy, usually a Jolly Rancher, may be added to give the mixture a sweeter flavor.
 Masking the undesired taste may impair judgment of the potency, which is a factor in overdosing.

 Effects

-The physiological effects of lean on the user are to produce mild "euphoric side effects", which are accompanied by "motor-skill impairment, lethargy, drowsiness, and a dissociative feeling from all other parts of the body."
+Lean produces mild-to-moderate "euphoric side effects" accompanied by "motor-skill impairment, lethargy, drowsiness, and a dissociative feeling from all other parts of the body."
 It has been suggested that the super-sweet combination of soda, cough syrup, and Jolly Ranchers provides a pleasing flavor and mouthfeel that lingers on the user's tongue for an extended duration.
 This phenomenon is often appealing to first-time users.
-Lean is often used in combination with alcohol and/or other drugs.
+Lean is often used in combination with alcohol, smoked cannabis or other recreational drugs.

 Hazards

-When taken in prescribed quantities, codeine-promethazine is quite safe, but dangers arise in higher doses since promethazine is a depressant of the central nervous system (CNS), and codeine is a respiratory depressant.
-When codeine is taken in very large amounts, it can cause one to stop breathing.
-Using alcohol and other drugs alongside lean increases the chance of respiratory depression.
-It seems that the concoction does not cause seizures itself, but increases their likelihood in those susceptible to them.
-The drink includes a massive amount of the opiate codeine, and it has been suggested that promethazine may heighten the euphoric effects of codeine.
+When taken in prescribed quantities, codeine-promethazine syrup is quite safe, but dangers arise in higher doses since it can cause one to stop breathing.
+Using alcohol and other drugs alongside lean increases the chance of serious adverse effects.
+The drink does not appear to cause seizures itself, but can increase their likelihood in those already susceptible to them.
+It has been suggested that the promethazine in the drink may heighten the euphoric effects of the codeine.

-The addictive nature of the drink means that trying to discontinue regular usage can bring about symptoms of withdrawal.
+The addictive nature of the drink means that trying to discontinue regular usage can bring about symptoms of opioid withdrawal.
 In a 2008 interview with MTV News, Lil Wayne described the withdrawal as feeling "like death in your stomach when you stop.
 Everybody wants me to stop all this and all that.
 It ain't that easy."

-Respiratory depression is a potentially serious or fatal adverse drug reaction associated with the use of codeine, but mainly the danger lies in the much more potent and CNS-depressing phenothiazine-related antihistamine promethazine.
-This depression is dose-related and is the mechanism for the potentially fatal consequences of overdose: respiratory or cardiac arrest.
-As with most CNS depressants, mixing with alcohol greatly increases the risk of respiratory failure and other complications.